pulplift does not let you run unit tests with py.test

 I wanted to bounce this off folks before going further as we've had the init files a while and I'm not sure how it is broken for you specifically in pulplift only if that's the problem.
 Does py.test work for you in our old devel way of running vagrant?
 For that matter, has py.test ever worked for you in our pulplift (want to eliminate the possibility that a recent change caused this)?
 Thanks!

-#5 Updated by dalley over 1 year ago
+#5 Updated by dalley almost 2 years ago

 I would say this is expected and not an issue.
 Django unit tests need a bunch of stuff built up, such as the DB connections, the settings file being parsed, a fresh throwaway test-only database, etc. and py.test doesn't know how to do all of that.